Astronomy for Kids

 Who discovered the black hole?

 The idea of the black hole was first proposed by two different scientists in the 18th century: John Michell and Pierre-Simon Laplace.
-In 1967 a physicist named John Archibald Wheeler came up with the name "black hole" and we've called these amazing objects that ever since.
+In 1967, a physicist named John Archibald Wheeler came up with the term "black hole".

 Fun Facts about black holes